 Communicate.
 If something goes wrong during the flight, feel free to speak up so that you and other travelers hopefully don’t face the same difficulty again.
 If you experience inaccessibility during travel, ask to speak to a Complaints Resolution official.
 You can also file a written complaint within 45 days of the incident.
 The airline is required to respond within 30 days.

 If you have any questions, you can always contact your airline.
 Each airline must follow the Air Carrier Access Act, which covers access on all flights to and from the United States.
 In addition, you can call the US Department of Transportation with any transportation-related questions.

 Most airport and hotel shuttle providers, such as SuperShuttle, will have wheelchair accessible vans equipped with a lift (but not all in their fleet).
 Make sure to let them know ahead of time that you are using a wheelchair and will need to have an accessible van when getting picked up.

 MobilityWorks offers rentals in many states.
-During Holiday seasons, these vehicles are often booked weeks (even months) ahead of time.
+These vehicles are often booked weeks (even months) ahead of time during the holidays.
 Plan ahead by contacting us as soon as you know your travel schedule.
-The sooner the better!
-For more information about our accessible rentals click the button below.
+The sooner, the better!
+For more information about our accessible rentals, click the button below.

 Sign-up with our email list to receive our latest promotions, news and events!